microprediction/microprediction/docs/setup.md

 ## Setup
-Sorry this won't work for windows folks without emulation but for everyone else, you can merely cut and paste into a terminal the following command.
+Sorry this won't work for windows folks but for everyone else, you can merely cut and paste into a terminal the following command.

      /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/setup.sh)"